berkealgul/NeuralEvolution-Self-Driving/README.md

 ### Features
 - Custom neural network
 - Genetic algorithm implementations
-- Parkour editor
+- Map editor tool

 ### How to use

+#### Main simulation
 You can run "main.py" to launch the simulation.

 The script uses "/mapData.json" for getting map information and "/bestcar.json" for getting and saving model parameters

 There are several example parkours in "/parkours" folder.
-In order to use them, you can carry the desider json file to project directory and rename the file to "mapData.json" In addition you can also create your own maps
+In order to use them, you can carry the desider json file to project directory and rename the file to "mapData.json"

 Similarly you can use pretrained model in "/train models" directory, just rename it to "bestcar.json"

+#### Main simulation

+Aside of already generated maps you can also create your own custom maps.
+In order to do that you can run "MapTools/MapMain.py" file.
+With that editor you can place walls, determine start/finish point and adding checkpoints.

+Maps you created are saved in "MapTools/mapData.json" file, dont forget to extract that